wavefrontHQ/docs/pages/doc/trace_data_details.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: trace_data_details.html
-summary: Learn about the format for Wavefront spans, and naming conventions for the RED metrics derived from them.
+summary: Wavefront spans format and the RED metrics derived from spans.
 ---

 A [trace](tracing_basics.html#wavefront-trace-data) shows you how a request propagates from one microservice to the next in a distributed application.
 The basic building blocks of a trace are its spans, where each span corresponds to a distinct invocation of an operation that executes as part of the request.